2 Asian American women stabbed in San Francisco attack - WTMJ

 Officers were sent to 4th and Stockton streets shortly before 5 p.m. and found the wounded women, who were taken to a hospital.
 There was no immediate word on their conditions.

-Witnesses told KPIX-TV that one woman appeared to be elderly and the other appeared to be in her 30s.
-They told the station that a man clutching a knife was walking down Market Street when he approached a bus stop, stabbed the women, and then walked away.
+Witnesses told KPIX-TV that a man clutching a knife was walking down Market Street when he approached a bus stop, stabbed the women, and then walked away.

 A 54-year-old San Francisco man was arrested on suspicion of committing the attack several hours later, police told the station.